Jackie-HJ/couillard/README.md

 The 7 arrays do not all use the same inverters, so the data collected is stored in different places.
 The challenge will be bringing all the data into one place.

+Backend:
+- Database: Firebase Firestore, same schema as [Helios Firestore](https://console.firebase.google.com/project/helios-9d435/firestore)
-Backend: Python script cron job with GitHub Actions, populates db with last days worth of data every day.
-Also can be run to populate db with all data up to the current date
+- Python script cron job with GitHub Actions that runs every day.
+Populates db with last days worth of data, or all past data if a field `needs_update` is set on the array's document (it unsets it after populating).

-Database: Firebase Firestore, same schema as [Helios Firestore](https://console.firebase.google.com/project/helios-9d435/firestore)

-Auth (if needed): Firebase Auth
+- [Admin Spreadsheet](https://docs.google.com/spreadsheets/d/1S9nvMsymOAseaOQ_cnDN_oBePvDAuavbSKx_wkPa8Bk) where admins can add new arrays (create document and set `needs_update`) or just force an update on an array (update array document with `needs_update`).
+Uses Google Apps Script functions triggered on button clicks.

 Frontend:
 - Query Firestore similar to [how it's done for Helios](https://github.com/DSSD-Madison/Helios/blob/main/frontend/helios-dashboard/src/routes/Dashboard/FetchData.js)
-- Highlights of energy generated to date, in terms of barrels of oil saved or something; Graph of energy produced over time; Graph of energy produced vs. total Deerfield power usage if possible, maybe more.
+- Highlights of energy generated to date; Graph of energy produced over time; images and descriptions

 [Link to Firebase console for this project](https://console.firebase.google.com/project/couillard-b61b8/overview)